 Of the 5,172 motorcyclists nationwide who were killed in 2017, 4,885 were riders or operators of the motorcycle and 287 were passengers.

-How many of these types of crashes are there per year?
+How many motorcycle accidents are there per year?

-There was a total of approximately 94,172 fatal and injury-related motorcyclist crashes nationally in 2017.
-In Michigan in 2019, there was a total of 2,809 motorcyclist crashes, which included 120 fatal motorcyclist crashes and 2,047 injury crashes.
+In 2017, there were a total of approximately 94,172 fatal and injury-related motorcycle accidents nationally in 2017.
+In Michigan in 2019, there were a total of 2,809 motorcycle accidents, which included 120 fatal motorcyclist crashes and 2,047 injury crashes.

-What is the major cause of death in a crash with a motorcyclist?
+What is the major cause of death in motorcycle accidents?

 - Going straight ahead: Nationally, 42% of all two-vehicle fatal crashes in 2017 involving a motorcyclist and another vehicle involved the other vehicle turning left in front of a motorcyclist as it traveled in a straight, forward direction.
 In Michigan in 2019, 67% of all motorcyclists involved in fatal crashes involved the motorcycle rider was “going straight ahead” just before the crash.